 A downgrade to a membership model with a lesser function scope is only possible at the end of the regular contract term of the current membership, under observance of the ordinary notice period as stated in § 11.1.

 In the case that twago adjusts fee or prices for various types of membership (current listing available under https://www.twago.com/pricing/), contractors affected by the adjustment will be automatically reset to the level with the lowest function scope at the end of their contract term, so that they can then immediately modify their membership

-The amount of the lump-sum according to § 13.1 amounts to the triple of the service fee as calculated according to § 1.4 if the user infringes the circumvention prohibition of § 11.1 – 11.3.
-In the event that the user is a consumer, the lump-sum as per sentence 1 is reduced to the amount of the service fee.
+The amount of the lump-sum according to § 12.1 amounts to the triple of the service fee as calculated according to § 1.4 if the user infringes the circumvention prohibition of § 10.1 – 10.3.
 The price/budget notion of the client is decisive for the amount of the service fee, or, if higher, the highest bid entered for the project.

 - prohibition to create more than one account as a client and/or service provider according to § 2.1

 It is twago´s endeavor to provide the failure free operation of the online platform and enable users to access the stored information.
 Naturally, this is limited to services which twago can influence.
 The user acknowledges that a complete and uninterrupted availability of twago is technically not feasible.
 Nevertheless twago endeavors to keep the platform available as continuously as possible.
 There can be no claim to availability.
 In particular twago remains free to restrict the access to the online platform completely or partially, temporarily or permanently due to maintenance, capacity restrictions, and due to events beyond twago´s control.
 Individual users do not have any claim on the upkeep of certain functions and services by twago.